12 Best Food Sources of Iron

 Chickpeas are more than just another legume to add to the list of iron-rich food sources-they contain more than 20% per cup.
 These popular legumes are packed with protein, fiber, folate and minerals, too.
 Chickpeas are extremely versatile for use in everything from traditional curries to cookies!

 Beef is a bit lower in iron than you may expect (besides the liver, which contains about 28 percent of your daily needs in three ounces).
 A standard three-ounce serving of braised bottom round contains a little over 10 percent of your daily iron needs.
 Beef is also a great source from some of those hard-to-obtain minerals, like zinc, selenium and vitamin B6.
-We're pretty partial to our favorite Asian Beef and Broccoli, but we have dozens of other delicious healthy beef recipes to try, too.
+We're pretty partial to our favorite Skillet Steak with Mushroom Sauce, but we have dozens of other delicious healthy beef recipes to try, too.

 Tomatoes can be a pretty surprising source of iron; a mere half-cup of stewed tomatoes packs as much iron as three ounces of beef!
 Tomatoes are also a great source of the antioxidant lycopene, which is responsible for giving them their vibrant color.
 Lycopene is thought to be a powerful cancer-fighting nutrient.
-We love adding tomatoes to more than just pastas and sandwiches—they're even delicious as the star of our favorite side dish.
+We love adding tomatoes to more than just pastas and sandwiches—they're even delicious as the star on their own in these Broiled Tomatoes with Cheddar & Jalapeños.

-We often think of "white foods" as being devoid of nutrients, but that's not the case with potatoes!
-One medium potato packs 11 percent of your daily iron needs, along with vitamin C, fiber and potassium.
-Swap out the bacon and sour cream for these Healthy Baked Potato Recipe ideas, and you'll love our flavorful, healthy spin on potato chips.
+Though they might get a bad rep, potatoes boast some impressive nutrition.
+One medium russet potato packs 11 percent of your daily iron needs, along with vitamin C, fiber and potassium.
+Swap out the bacon and sour cream for these Healthy Baked Potato Recipe ideas.